dodobrands/WebAuthn.Net/src/WebAuthn.Net/README.md

 ### Registration ceremony

-Also, this process can be referred to as "Registering a New Credential".
+This process is detailed in the ["7.1.
+Registering a New Credential"](https://www.w3.org/TR/2023/WD-webauthn-3-20230927/#sctn-registering-a-new-credential) section of the WebAuthn specification.

 The essence of the process is to associate a public key with the user account.